The ESI future of enlargement project is supported by ERSTE Stiftung in Vienna

 We can compare the thoroughness of this process with the current assessment of progress in key chapters in the Progress Reports.
 Let us take just one subject, Chapter 18 (Statistics).

 Look at the current assessment of progress in the field of statistics in Turkey, which has been in this process the longest.
 In 2014 the European Commission published just four short paragraphs, about half a page, on this chapter in the Turkey progress report.
 A reader does not understand from this how far Turkey has come, what remains to be done to reach EU standards, or in what specific areas most efforts are still needed.
 Nor can one see how Turkey compares to other candidates.

 This is surprising for many reasons:

 1. The recent experience with Greece.
-Following the discovery of just how unreliable key statistics earlier provided by the National Statistical Service of Greece (NSSG) had been before 2010, a new statistical agency, ELSTAT, was created.
+Following the discovery of just how unreliable key statistics provided by the National Statistical Service of Greece (NSSG) had been before 2010, a new statistical agency, ELSTAT, was created.
 This was a priority for reform for the EU!

 3. One objective of the annual progress reports is to assess whether a country is a “functioning market economy” or FU-MAR-E. How can this be done without comparable and solid numbers and statistics?

 The sooner all accession countries reach EU standards in the field of statistics the better.
-Now imagine the European Commission draws up a roadmap for Chapter 18, gives it to every country, and thus spells out what all the key benchmarks for a future EU member are … and then assesses the state of affairs against these benchmarks every year with the help of experts, in order to produce a document on statistics similar to the recent October report the Commission produced for the Council and the European Parliament on visa liberalisation.
+Now imagine a scenario where the European Commission draws up a roadmap for Chapter 18, gives it to every country, and thus spells out what all the key benchmarks for a future EU member are … and then assesses the state of affairs against these benchmarks every year with the help of experts, in order to produce a document on statistics that is similar to the recent October report the Commission produced for the Council and the European Parliament on visa liberalisation.

 Giving such chapter roadmaps to all seven countries, and assessing them by reference to these benchmarks in 2015, would mark a small but very important improvement in the current process of writing progress reports.